ishani-bhat4/chess-style-profiler/README.md

 - Aggregates game-level features into a player profile
 - Clusters players into style archetypes using KMeans, GMM, DBSCAN, and Hierarchical clustering
-- (Coming soon) Recommends Lichess puzzles matched to detected weaknesses
+- Recommends Lichess puzzles matched to detected weaknesses

 ---